Download Complete Chapter Notes of Wave Optics

 Then, the wave function describing the disturbance in the medium can be described as,

 y = f1(x – vt)+ f2(x – vt)+ …+ fn(x – vt)

 or, y=∑ i=1 to n = fi (x−vt)

 Let us consider a wave travelling along a stretched string given by, y1(x, t) = A sin (kx – ωt) and another wave, shifted from the first by a phase φ, given as y2(x, t) = A sin (kx – ωt + φ)

-From the equations we can see that both the waves have the same angular frequency, same angular wave number k, hence the same wavelength and the same amplitude A.
+From the equations, we can see that both the waves have the same angular frequency, the same angular wave number k, and hence the same wavelength and the same amplitude A.

 The above equation can be written as,

 y(x, t) = 2A cos (ϕ/2). sin (kx − ωt + ϕ/2)

 The resultant wave is a sinusoidal wave, travelling in the positive X direction, where the phase angle is half of the phase difference of the individual waves and the amplitude as [2cos ϕ/2] times the amplitudes of the original waves.